 Happy Black Friday!

 This will be another big Black Friday for eCommerce sellers, so make the most of it with social media, email marketing and advertising.
 But make sure you stay true to your brand while doing it.
 Don’t be afraid to make jokes or go against the grain, because social media followers are more likely to engage with an authentic brand.
-Good luck!Black Friday, black friday social media, cyber weekend, ecommerce, social media
+Good luck!Black Friday, black friday social media, black friday social tips, black friday tips, cyber weekend, ecommerce, social media